 6 Vernon Creek

-Running inland from the harbour, this is where ships were beached for repairs from the 12th century prior to the development of the dockyard.
-There are now attractive water features, including three torpedoes used as seating which were found in a building on the site and an old crane left by the MOD when it sold the site, floodlit at night.
+Running inland from the harbour, Vernon Creek is where ships were beached for repairs from the 12th century prior to the development of the dockyard.
+There are now attractive water features. including three torpedoes, which were found in a building on the site, and an old crane left by the Ministry of Defence when it sold the site, which is floodlit at night.
 Also alongside the creek is the Vernon Figurehead from a wooden ship.
 This is not the well-known Admiral Vernon but the Honourable George Vernon.

 7 HMS Vernon Gate

 Before crossing the creek you will see ahead of you HMS Vernon Gate.
-This Grade II listed building was the main entrance through which thousands of sailors passed into the naval shore base.
-The building to the right of the gate was built in 1877 as a Police Office; to the left is the guardhouse, built in 1920.
+This Grade II-listed building was the main entrance through which thousands of sailors passed into the naval shore base.
+The building to the right of the gate was built in 1877 as a Police Office.
+To the left is the guardhouse, built in 1920.

-→ Cross the creek
+→ Cross the creek.

-Vulcan building
+8 Vulcan Building

-Across Vernon Creek - opposite The Old Customs House is the residential area of Gunwharf Quays.
-The Vulcan Building is the most impressive Georgian building on the site, built in 1814 as the Grand Storehouse.
-Originally U-shaped, the north wing was destroyed in World War II and has now been restored.
-The building now houses the Aspex Gallery, along with residential homes and restaurants.
+Across Vernon Creek - opposite

+The Old Customs House - is the

+residential area of Gunwharf

+Quays.
+The Vulcan Building is

+the most impressive Georgian

+building on the site, built in

+1814 as the Grand Storehouse.

+Originally U-shaped, the north

+wing was destroyed in World War

+Two and has now been restored.

+The building now houses the

+Aspex Gallery, along with homes

+and restaurants.

-→ Follow the chain through Gunwharf Quays past the residential homes, exiting by the Wightlink Ferry Terminal and then past Viviers' fish market to the Camber
+→ Follow the chain through Gunwharf Quays past the residences, exiting by the Wightlink Ferry Terminal, then head past the fish market to the Camber.

 9 The Camber

-The original fishing settlement developed in the 12th century by the Normans, beginning the town of Portsmouth.
-Once a busy commercial dock, the camber now has a small fishing fleet, fish markets, yachts and working boats.
-The Bridge Tavern stands on the dockside; on its outside wall is a large painting depicting the colourful way of life on the Point.
+The Camber is the original fishing settlement developed in the 12th century by the Normans, beginning the town of Portsmouth.
+Once a busy commercial dock, the Camber now has a small fishing fleet, fish markets, yachts and working boats.
+The Bridge Tavern stands on the dockside.

 10 Broad Street

-The street contains many houses of architectural interest including Fortitude Cottage, a public house until the 1920s, now a guesthouse.
+This street contains many houses of architectural interest.

-11 Ben Ainslie Racing

-In 2015 Ben Ainslie Racing opened their home base on the historic Camber.
-Showcasing the sport and its innovation, technology and sustainability.

 → Follow the chain up Broad Street.

+11 The Point

-12 The Point This area was reputed to be the main meeting ground of press gangs who enlisted young men to sign up for the Navy and was also notorious for its numerous ale-houses.
-The Still & West was first listed in trade directories in 1784 as The Still Tayern.
-The '& West Country House' section of the name was added after it combined with the East & West Country House, another pub in Bath Square in 1903.
-The Point was also known as Spice Island because it was once a major port importing exotic spices from around the world 13 Hailing Station The Pier and Hailing Station next to Quebec House formed the Lloyds look out where inbound and outbound vessels would have their names, cargo and destinations recorded and printed the following day on the Lloyds list.
-14 Bath Square Many fishermen and fishmongers lived here in the early 1800s.
+This area was reputed to be the main meeting ground of press gangs who enlisted young men to sign up for the Navy, and was also notorious for its numerous ale houses.
+The Still & West was first listed in trade directories in 1784 as The Still Tavern.
+The name was expanded with '& West Country House' after it combined with the East & West Country House, another pub in Bath Square, in 1903.

+A panel about the Spinnaker Tower is also located here.

+12 Hailing Station

+The Pier and Hailing Station next to Quebec House formed the Lloyds look out, where inbound and outbound vessels would have their names, cargo and destinations recorded and printed the following day on the Lloyds list.

+Bath Square

+Many fishermen and fishmongers lived here in the early 1800s.
 The square has connections with General Wolfe and the last fatal duel fought in England.
-Quebec House was built in 1754 as a public bathing house and is probably the only wooden-framed building to survive locally.
+Quebec House was built in 1754 as a public bathing house and is probably the only woodenframed building to survive locally.
 Customs House, an 18th century HM Water-guard Office was extended in 1956 in the style of the original building.

+14 Tower Street

-15 Tower Street Tower House was the home of marine artist William Wyllie.
-Black Horse Cottage was part of the Black Horse Tavern said to have been frequented by Prince William, later King William IV, when a midshipman.
+Tower House was the home of the marine artist William Wyllie.
+Black Horse Cottage was part of the Black Horse Tavern, said to have been frequented by Prince William-later King William IV when he was a midshipman.

+15 Capstan Square

-16 Capstan Square The site of the capstan, a drum equipped with a ratchet, used for drawing taut the iron chain boom between Gosport and Portsmouth to protect the harbour entrance.
+Here is the site of the capstan, a drum equipped with a ratchet that was used for drawing taut the iron chain boom between Gosport and Portsmouth to protect the harbour entrance.
 The chain was first recorded in the 16th century and last renewed in the 18th century.
-17 Caponier This is a bombproof fortified passageway which led from Point Barracks into the Round Tower to protect troops whilst moving between buildings.